Hallaur: Jama Masjid and managing committee

+And This newly built mosque was inaugurated by the imam of Friday and Jamaat Maulana Syed Waseem Raza Zaidi Sahib Qibla (imam juma wl jama'at from 2009 to 2019) And the first congregational prayer was also taught under his leadership.

+Jama Masjid is a centrally managed Mosque, it is also the biggest Mosque of Hallaur and organises the weekly Friday Congregational prayer along with the mandatory daily prayers.

 The Jama Masjid's managing committee known as "Anjuman-e-Yadgar-e-Hussaini" looks after all affairs and management of the Masjid, community Graveyards, Madrasas and Makhtab (imparting religious and modern education).
 "Anjuman-e-Yadgar-e-Hussaini" is one of the oldest registered religious organisations of Hallaur.
 The present Imam of the Jama Masjid is 'Hujjatul Islam Maulana syed Mohammad Hasan' from Akbarpur District.
 Considered as the mother organisation of all organisations in Hallaur "Anjuman-e-Yadgar-e-Hussaini" is actively involved in organising various religious activities in Hallaur.
 The notable tomb of Shah Abdur Rasool and graves of his family members and his miraculous Reetha tree are also within the premises of Jama Masjid.

 Hallauris outside Hallaur and their religious activities

 Mumbai is believed to be having the largest Hallauri population outside Hallaur followed by Lucknow and Gorakhpur respectively.
 The majority of Hallauris live in clusters in Govandi and other areas of Mumbai like Andheri, Mira Road, Mumbra, Bandra, Kurla and Navi Mumbai and almost every country in the Persian Gulf.
 In addition, Hallauri have registered their presence in the US, Canada, United Kingdom, Africa, Germany, Japan and many other countries.
 Anjuman Haideri Hallaur is active in Mumbai, Lucknow, Delhi, Aligarh and Gorakhpur and Kanpur.
 Hallaur Association in Gorakhpur is a social-cum-religious platform of Hallauris residing in Gorakhpur.
 It organises a mourning procession of fifth Muharram every year.
 Religious activities are being organised in Delhi and Lucknow, too.

 Hallauris are and were always independent, all cultural and religious functions are organized by donations received from members.
 ImamBargah –e- Haidery Hallaur, a Masjid cum Imam Bargah is built by Hallauris in Govandi.
 This Anjuman has a programme in the month of Safar, a Juloos where 72 Tabuts [Coffins] are carried by the mourners of the Martyrs of Karbala.

 In addition a religious "IDAARA" was founded by Er S.B.
 Hasan in Andheri West.
 It is being used for salaat, azaadari and other religious activities.

 Hallaur is also known as the Azadari planet.